shitpoet/rua/readme.md

 Desktop app records 256 samples at a time.
 This can be too high of a rate in some cases.
 But should be ok most of the time.

-Both apps try to avoid buffering using different hard-coded conditions too much data, which can result in drops on lossy or slow connection or systems.
+Both apps try to avoid buffering using different hard-coded conditions.
+This can result in drops on unstable or slow connection.

 In some cases the mobile app can be unable to correcty detect broadcast address.
 In this case it uses `192.168.43.255`, which should work in hot spot (and I believe in usb tethering configurations), but some device can have different IP hard-coded in it or even use random network every time.
 In this case the apps will be unable to establish a connection between them.
 And there is no ability manualy enter peer's IP.